davidmoreno/rtpmidid/README.md

 ## License

 RtpMidid is GPLv3 licensed.
-This basically meass that you are free to use, modify and share it, given that you share your modifications with your users.
+This basically means that you are free to use, modify and share it, given that you share your modifications with your users.

 This includes embeded software uses (anti